Cliffoney: Saint Bridget's Well and Cross

-Saint Bridget's Well is located on private land close to the village of Cliffoney.
+A holy well associated with Saint Bridget is located on private land close to the village of Cliffoney.
 The well is located within a large ringfort some 40 meters in diameter which is mostly ploughed out on the south side, but is in good condition on the north side.
 Beside the well is an early Christian cross-slab known as the Cliffoney Cross, thought to date to the eighth century and contemporary with the many carved slabs on Inishmurray.
 The well was the site of an ancient cattle fair held annually on 1 February.
 A shrine with a statue of Saint Bridget was erected in the 1950s.St Brigid's Well is situated in Mrs Timoney's field about four hundred yards from the main road in the vicinity of Cliffoney.
 It was called St Brigid's Well, because when she was travelling through Connaught she visited and blessed it.In its present state it is difficult to locate it, because it is surrounded by briars.
 In olden days the people used to come from every district and visit it.
 They used to go round the Well and said the following prayers Our Father and three Hail Marys.